zdchan/GraspXL/README.md

         ...
 ```

-Most objects have 5 sequences recorded.
+Most objects have 5 sequences saved in this .zip file.
 But not all.
 Each .npy file contains the following info:
 ```
 data = np.load("allegro_x.npy", allow_pickle=True).item()